SkollFang/bnf-spec/Reference.md

 - and := key word used to join more than one input simultiously
 - delay := key word used when input is alternate to previous input
 - during := key word used with input type of an already recent event/action/block
+- collide := key word used when an action object interacts with another event/action/block
+- on := key word used to layer an event/action/block over another
 - <block name>.<action/event> \n
 - setValue <name> <value> \n
+- if (<cond>) <body> end if
 - setBackground <name> \n
 - setFloorlevel <pixel height from bottom> \n